 8.2 Subject to the requirements of the licensing authorities, the Bar Committee shall decide the times during which alcoholic refreshment may be supplied and such times shall be exhibited in the Club premises.

 8.3 Rules 7.2, 7.3 and 7.4 shall apply to the Bar Committee as well as to the Committee.

-9.1 The Club's financial year shall run from the 1st October to the 30th September in each year and an Annual Balance Sheet and such other accounts as the Committee deems necessary shall be prepared and audited at least once annually.
+9.1 The Club's financial year shall run from the 1st October to the 30th September, in each year such accounts as the Committee deems necessary shall be prepared and audited at least once annually.
 At the Annual General Meeting in each year a member shall be appointed as Auditor whose duty it shall be to audit the accounts of the Club for the then current year.
 In the event of the person appointed as Auditor being unwilling or unable to act the Committee shall appoint a substitute who need not be a member of the Club.

 10. Meetings of the Club